-Basic earnings per common share is computed by dividing net income by the weighted-average number of common shares outstanding during the reporting period.
-Diluted earnings per common share is computed by dividing net income by the combination of dilutive potential common stock, comprised of shares issuable under the Company's share-based compensation plans and the weighted-average number of common shares outstanding during the reporting period.
-Dilutive common share equivalents includes the dilutive effect of in-the-money share-based awards, which are calculated based on the average share price for each period using the treasury stock method.
+Basic earnings per common share is computed by dividing net income attributable to the Company by the weighted-average number of common shares outstanding during the reporting period.
+Diluted earnings per common share is computed by dividing net income attributable to the Company by the combination of dilutive potential common stock, comprised of shares issuable under the Company's share-based compensation plans and the weighted-average number of common shares outstanding during the reporting period.
+Dilutive common share equivalents include the dilutive effect of in-the-money share-based awards, which are calculated based on the average share price for each period using the treasury stock method.
 Under the treasury stock method, when share-based awards are exercised, (a) the exercise price of a share-based award; (b) the amount of compensation cost, if any, for future service that the Company has not yet recognized; and (c) the amount of estimated tax benefits that would be recorded in additional paid-in capital, if any, are assumed to be used to repurchase shares in the current period.
-The incremental dilutive potential common shares, calculated using the treasury stock method was 18,286 and 5,190 for 2011 and 2010, respectively.
+The incremental dilutive potential common shares, calculated using the treasury stock method were 35,090 and 18,286 for 2012 and 2011, respectively.
 The following table sets forth the computation of basic and diluted earnings per share for the years ended December 31:

-For the Years Ended December 31, 2011 2010 Net income \$ 6,933,936 \$ 6,372,626 Weighted average common shares outstanding - Basic 2,151,350 2,284,657 Incremental shares outstanding assuming the exercise of dilutive stock options and SARs (share settled) 18,286 5,190 Weighted average common shares outstanding - Diluted 2,169,636 2,289,847 Basic earnings per common share \$ 3.22 \$ 2.79 Diluted earnings per common share \$ 3.20 \$ 2.78
+For the Years Ended December 31, 2012 2011 Net income attributable to the Company \$ 11,102,496 \$ 6,933,936 Weighted average common shares outstanding - Basic 2,081,703 2,151,350 Incremental shares outstanding assuming the exercise of dilutive stock options and SARs (share-settled) 35,090 18,286 Weighted average common shares outstanding - Diluted 2,116,793 2,169,636 Basic earnings per common share \$ 5.33 \$ 3.22 Diluted earnings per common share \$ 5.24 \$ 3.20

-In 2011 and 2010, 11,500 and 13,500 awards, respectively, were excluded from the computation of diluted earnings per share because their exercise price was greater than the stock price and therefore considered anti-dilutive.
+In 2011, 11,500 awards were excluded from the computation of diluted earnings per share because their exercise price was greater than the stock price and therefore considered anti-dilutive.
+There were no potential shares excluded from the computation of diluted earnings per share in 2012.

-The Company has adopted employee stock award plans (the "Plans") under which restricted stock, and options or stock appreciation rights ("SARs") to purchase shares (not to exceed 500,000 shares) of the Company's stock may be granted to key employees or directors of the Company at a price not less than the market value on the date of grant.
+The Company has adopted employee stock award plans (the "Plans") under which restricted stock, and options or stock appreciation rights ("SARs") to purchase shares (not to exceed 500,000 shares) of the Company's stock, may be granted to key employees or directors of the Company at a price not less than the market value on the date of grant.
 SARs and options (which have predominantly been incentive stock options) awarded under the Plans thus far are exercisable and vest immediately or within one year or at 10% to 20% per year beginning on the date of grant and generally expire in five to ten years.
-All SARs issued to date have been share settled only.
-No SARs were exercised in 2011 or 2010.
+All SARs issued to date have been share-settled only.
+No SARs were exercised in 2012 or 2011.